7und3dpy/enterprise-infrastructure-lab/docs/ip-plan.md

 - dedicated VPN subnet
 - reserved DMZ subnet for future use

-This structure is sufficient for the current BinCorp lab and can be expanded later if additional hosts or services are added.
+This structure is sufficient for the current Samsung lab and can be expanded later if additional hosts or services are added.